gerryd/cookbook/content/recipe/desserts/apple-tart.md

 - let cool down
 - peel and slice the apples
 - arrange them on top of the tart
-- pre-heat the oven to 200 °C
+- preheat the oven to 200 °C
-- bake for 45 min
+- bake for 45 minutes
 - let the tart cool down for a bit on a rack